Evert-R/findme-eat/README.md

 - While getting directions with my location turned off I got the same error message as if I was trying to do a geographical search
     - Made the error handling source dependent

--While testing very remote regions I discovered that sometimes certain keys, like reviews / photos and addresses, were not present in the place object and then the api server would either produce an error or the page would show a broken image or undefined parameter on screen.
+- While testing very remote regions I discovered that sometimes certain keys, like reviews / photos and addresses, were not present in the place object and then the api server would either produce an error or the page would show a broken image or undefined parameter on screen.
     - Build in failsafes to first test for availabilty and in that case produce an empty string or a standard image.

--While testing with manual searches I discovered it did not allways point to the right region when using a query.
+- While testing with manual searches I discovered it did not allways point to the right region when using a query.
     - Added the geocoding library to convert city/region names into coordinates so a nearby search can be used.
 With this method the radius parameter in the settings panel now also works for this kind of searches

 - While testing 'on location' in Amsterdam I found out it was impossible to see where you are on the results-map.